yoos/school/cs331/notes.md

 # Adversarial Search (04/17)
   * Alpha-Beta Pruning: If certain branches in a tree have no hope of being "better" than others, prune and do not explore that branch.
 This allows us to look ahead in search tree significantly further in the same amount of time.

+# Evaluation Functions (04/23)
+  * If we can't fit game tree in memory, rank different game states in order of "godness."
+  * Weighted linear functions -- find weights with machine learning.
+  * Assume features are independent (i.e., weights don't overcount).

 Technical detail: "cost" functions need to be minimized. "utility" functions need to be maximized.

 HW: Try graph search (slide 48) instead of tree search, since it will detect cycles.
 Refer to pseudocode in book.